 What is PTSD?

 Post Traumatic Stress Disorder, more commonly known as PTSD, is a particular set of reactions that are developed in people who have gone through traumatic experiences that have threatened the safety or life of themselves or others.
-This can be events such as the tragic loss of a loved one, physical or sexual assault, natural disasters like floods or bushfires, a car accident or war and/or torture.
-Because of this experience/s the person undergoes feelings of despair, intense fear or helplessness.
+These can be events such as the tragic loss of a loved one, physical or sexual assault, natural disasters like floods or bushfires, a car accident or war and/or torture.
+Because of this experience/s, the person undergoes feelings of despair, intense fear or helplessness.
+Do PTSD and CBD mix?

 What are the symptoms of PTSD?